 Counterintuitive perspective but in the end, mobile computing chaos may help improve enterprise cybersecurity strategy.

 Outsource tasks and understand what motivates security professionals.

 Discussions focused on enterprise customer requirements rather than silver bullet solutions.

-Jon Oltsik is an ESG senior principal analyst and the founder of the firm’s Information Security and Networking services.
-With 25 years of technology industry experience, Jon is widely recognized as an expert in threat and security management as well as all aspects of network security.
+Jon Oltsik is an ESG senior principal analyst and the founder of the firm’s information security service.
+With over 25 years of technology industry experience, Jon is widely recognized as an expert in all aspects of information security and is often called upon to help customers understand a CISO's perspective and strategies.
 Recently, Jon has been an active participant with cybersecurity issues, legislation, and technology within the U.S. federal government.
-Prior to joining ESG, Jon was the founder and principal of Hype-Free Consulting.
-He has also held senior management positions at GiantLoop Network, Forrester Research, Epoch Systems, and EMC Corporation.

 Enter your email address, and click subscribe